Seasonal Affective Disorder

 Commentary

-(background image by Denis Doukhan on Pixabay)
+(background image adapted from one by Bertsz on Pixabay)

 (if you are viewing this via email, the website has a recording of this poem and commentary; click the title above)